WilliamSamson/Project-ANN/Codebase/Model/VER_3/Documentation/Opt_prediction_optional_db21_documentation.md

         [(7, 13), (6, 25), (6, 25),
          (0.20, 0.6), (0.20, 0.6),
          (0.6, 1.8), (0.5, 2.0), (0.6, 2.0)],
-        # Add additional bound configurations here.
+        # Additional bound configurations can be added here.
     ]

     results = []
-    # Use ThreadPoolExecutor (the DE routine releases the GIL, so threads can be effective)
     with concurrent.futures.ThreadPoolExecutor() as executor:
         futures = {executor.submit(evaluate_bounds, b, freq1, freq2): b for b in possible_bounds}
         for future in concurrent.futures.as_completed(futures):